skojaku/digitalgarden/src/site/notes/research-note/Network Science/Random walk.md

 # Random walks in a simplest form

 A simplest form is random walks in undirected and unweighted networks.
-In this process, an agent called a walker is at a node $i$.
-The walker randomly chooses the next node $j$ from the neighbors of node $i$.
+An agent called a walker at a node $i$ and moves to node $j$ randomly chosen from the neighbors of node $i$.
 This process is a *markov process* of the first order, i.e., the walker determines the next node based on the current node and has no memory of nodes  previously visited.

 # Variants